-Companion course to AG 170, Applied Aquaponics.
+This is a companion course to AG 170 Introduction to Commercial Aquaponics.
 The course will provide students with a hands-on application of the major biological concepts using an aquaponics system as a model ecosystem.
 Additionally, the course will follow standard operating procedures of large scale aquaponics systems in relation to food safety and production.
 (Formerly AG 197L)